 Due to the success of the "Dungeon" and the accuracy of the figures, UNIVERSAL STUDIOS FLORIDA commissioned Cortlandt to create a figure of Lon Chaney Jr. as "The Wolf Man" for their "Classic Monsters Cafe" in Orlando.
 The project was a combined effort, involving two of Hull's talented colleagues PAUL DAY CLEMENS and DANTE RENTA.

-Shortly after Cortlandt's mom, Dorothea, passed away in 2004, it was decided we should honor everyone involved with the museum, including the actors & makeup artists which had inspired it's creation.
-Plus in 2006 we were approaching the 40th anniversary.
-A very visual two hour documentary was produced by the museum and it's talented volunteers - "The Witch's Dungeon 40 Years Of Chills".
-Not merely about the creation of the museum, but a history of classic horror, told directly by those that were involved in creating these films with exclusive interviews.
+Shortly after Cortlandt's mom, Dorothea passed away in 2004, a decision was made to honor everyone involved with the museum, including the actors & makeup artists who inspired its creation.
+So in 2006, as The Dungeon was approaching its 40th anniversary, a two-hour documentary "The Witch's Dungeon- 40 Years of Chills" was produced.
+Along with documenting the creation of the museum, the film also regaled moments of horror history by those that were directly involved in their creation.

-Hull maintains an immense respect for the movie making arts, which was the inspiration for creating the museum.
+Hull maintains immense respect for the movie-making arts which was the inspiration for creating the museum.
 Many people he knew in the film industry had given him original props or makeup appliances, from various films, which he has preserved.
-These pieces are not only part of movie history, but are fine art, and American icons.
+These pieces are not only part of movie history but are fine art and true pieces of Americana.
 Like film itself, it is important to preserve them in a new museum for future generations.